Based in Holmfirth, near Huddersfield, I offer couples therapy, family counselling and individual counselling.

 Secondly, you might be sure you want to book an initial session with me - that's fine, again, you can do that by email, over the phone or by text.

-My fees are £50 a session for Individual appointments, £70 a session for Couple or Family appointments, I accept payment by card, cheques, BACS transfer, or cash.
+My fees are £55 a session for Individual Counselling, £80 a session for Couples Therapy or Family Counselling and I accept payment by card, BACS transfer, or cash.

 Phil Tanner Counselling,